 Erica Ganske "Erica is an incredible person.
 Erica takes care of everyone and makes sure no one is ever excluded.
 Ever since I have known her, she has always been one of the kindest, most loving people I know.
 The past few years have not been easy for Erica.
 A few years ago, her dad was diagnosed with a form of leukemia and had to undergo chemotherapy and a bone marrow transplant.
 Luckily, he came out of it and is in remission, but it was a very scary time.
 Shortly after this happened, her mom came down with a different form of leukemia.
 It was an unimaginable thing to happen to a family-both parents diagnosed with this horrible disease.
 Yet through it all, Erica has not only persevered, she has continued to be her kind and loving self.
 When she could have been wallowing in sadness, she was always checking in on others and asking how they were doing.
 It has been truly remarkable.
 Sadly, Erica 's mom passed away this fall after a nearly two-year battle with cancer.
 Although Erica was heartbroken, she was still putting other people's struggles and feelings before herself.
-I remember at her mom's funeral as I hugged her, the first thing she said was, 'Hey, how did your swim meet you go last night?'
-A girl, who had just lost her mother was asking me how I was and how my life was going.
-I was shocked at how someone could still think of others and how they are doing when her life was falling apart.
-It wasn't just me that she showed this kindness to; she showed it to everyone.
-Even when she came back to school, she would put others before herself.
+Even when she came back to school she would put others before herself.
 And that's what kindness is all about, putting others before yourself even when your world is falling apart.
 I can't imagine a more kind and deserving individual to win this award.
-Erica is one of the best of the best and I am proud to call her a friend and classmate." -Nominated by Ava Ernst, student The Faces of Change Award - LA The Mentors and Protectors at Alliance Burton Tech High School "MAPs (The Mentors & Protectors) of Alliance Burton Tech HS is the bullying awareness and prevention advisory at our school.
+Erica is one of the best of the best and I am proud to call her a friend and classmate." - Nominated by PACER's Youth Advisory, Minnesota

+The Mentors and Protectors at Alliance Burton Tech High School "MAPs (The Mentors & Protectors) of Alliance Burton Tech HS is the bullying awareness and prevention advisory at our school.
 These students have worked tirelessly, especially this year, to help their peers know they have a safe space to go when they are being bullied.
 It's been amazing to watch this advisory grow in the past four years and become a respected group.
 They reach out to those in need and try to make sure students are not lonely.
-Students are now coming to MAPs to report cyber and in-person bullying.
+Students are now coming to MAPs to report cyberand in-person bullying.
 MAPS is preparing a Bully Bootcamp for the middle school feeder schools that will begin this spring.
-With this "bootcamp," the incoming ninth graders will already know they have a place at our school to help them feel included and safe.
-MAPs also planned Unity Day back in October 2019, and it was the biggest and most successful one so far with over 50 booths of student groups, community outreach programs, vendors, and musical performances with over 1,000 people in attendance!
+With this "bootcamp," the incoming 9th graders will already know they have a place at our school to help them feel included and safe.
+MAPs also planned Unity Day back in October 2019 and it was the biggest and most successful one so far with over 50 booths of student groups, community outreach programs, vendors, and musical performances with over 1,000 people in attendance!
 This group keeps growing stronger each year with the goal to reach out to students in need and make sure they know MAPs has got their back!
-Their motto is, 'Cuz we actually care,' and they really do!" -Nominated by PACER's Youth Advisory Board, LA
+Their motto is, "Cuz we actually care," and they really do!" - Nominated by PACER's Youth Advisory, California